Cultural experiences in China

 I ate delicious food at every meal, and most importantly I was relaxed throughout the entire trip.
 My guide's insider knowledge provided a new perspective and it was like I had never been to China before.
 My research trip to China gave me insight into the history, culture, minority tribes, and truly immersed me into the country.

 The untouched side of the Great Wall

 No journey to China is complete without a trip to the Great Wall of China, and I was able to visit a much quieter, more exciting section than most.
 The Great Wall at Jinshanling had been described to me as the "Wild Wall" and I didn’t understand why until I hiked through the ruins myself.

-As I marveled at the breathtaking scenery of blue skies, mountainous terrain topped with one of the most famous sites in the world I realized I was the only tourist in sight.
+As I marvelled at the breathtaking scenery of blue skies, mountainous terrain topped with one of the most famous sites in the world I realised I was the only tourist in sight.
 I would have never found this place without Audley.

 Cooking classes in Yangshuo

 In Yangshuo, I had the chance to take a cooking course from a local.
 My experience at this course was much more than just learning a few new recipes.
 The journey began at the local market, where I was shown where all the ingredients were purchased.
 I delved deeper into the market to find a woman with a goose in her bag eager to bring it home to her family.

 While some of what we saw was alarming, it was the first time I felt like an insider, fully immersed in Chinese culture.
 We went on to prepare some of the most delicious dishes I had in China.
 I brought the recipes home and use them to this day.